 This article dives deep in the advantages of storytelling, as it bridges the brand and the consumer through intricate emotional ties that help covey marketing communication in a non-aggressive fashion, building a relationship, entertaining your audience, and improving the brand image remarkedly!
 As you read this article, you will learn to appreciate a different style of advertisement, one that increases Customer satisfaction and will eventually change your CVP (Customer Value Proposition).

-Storytelling is an effective means of external communication to transfer organizational culture and leadership styles to attract attention of consumers and promote participation.
+Storytelling is an effective means of external communication to transfer organizational culture and leadership styles to attract the attention of consumers and promote participation.

-A less technical definition would be: Storytelling is the communication of a message in such a way that it is emotionally charged and packed in a fable that makes the content very powerful, resonating and memorable in the long run.
+A less technical definition would be: Storytelling is the communication of a message in such a way that it is emotionally charged and packed in a fable that makes the content very powerful, resonating, and memorable in the long run.

 Stories have an archetypal effect on Humans.
 They are highly immersive, as an experience, and it is impossible to for the listener not to identify with the Hero (main character) in the story.
 Advertisers seek actively to create stories that are engaging and imbue the brand, the product, and the company inside this story.

 Stories do wonders for popular brands.
 All good-standing brands use it.
-Coca Cola, Nike, Amazon, Apple, Google, etc. This is not a discovery, we’ve known about the effects of storytelling on humans since the dawn of humanity.
-What is new is the marketing campaigns that are developed – ever-so cleverly – to create the powerful Contextual Effect that puts the Brand, company and product in a good light.
+Coca-Cola, Nike, Amazon, Apple, Google, etc. This is not a discovery, we’ve known about the effects of storytelling on humans since the dawn of humanity.
+What is new is the marketing campaigns that are developed – ever-so cleverly – to create the powerful Contextual Effect that puts the Brand, company, and product in a good light.

 The act of creating the context of the story in marketing is so complex and difficult, that small business owners and entrepreneurs often stand no chance to re-create the contextual brand marketing using storytelling in marketing efforts for their products and services.
-Indeed, it takes a team of experts, many revisions, feedback with focus groups, etc. This is one of the reasons why we are writing about the topic of storytelling in marketing.
+Indeed, it takes a team of experts, many revisions, feedback from focus groups, etc. This is one of the reasons why we are writing about the topic of storytelling in marketing.